niksy/platno/README.md

 Some sensible project starting point is achieved with **Starter** (`starter.css`), which contains baseline styling and opt-in typography.

+## Notes

+* To use HTML5 elements in IE<=8, it’s best to [download Modernizr](http://modernizr.com/download/) with included printshiv support.
+* Various server configuration files can be found in [H5BP server-configs repository](https://github.com/h5bp/server-configs).

 ---

 Platno is roughly translated to "blank canvas" in Croatian :)